 Honours Program in Anthropology

-As a first step, it is recommended that students meet with full-time Anthropology faculty well in advance of the application deadline to discuss possible Honours projects.
+As a first step, it is recommended that students meet with potential supervisors among the Anthropology faculty well in advance of the application deadline to discuss possible Honours projects.
 Potential supervisors must be tenured/tenurable Anthropology faculty members.
 Please refer to handbook.

 The Department of Sociology & Anthropology will advertise and conduct an informational workshop for students in March.
 At this workshop the Departmental Honours programs and the application process will be described.

-Students can obtain the Honours Package in March, from the Department of Sociology & Anthropology’s main office or online.
+Students can obtain the latest Honours Package in March, from the Department of Sociology & Anthropology’s main office or online.
 The Honours Package contains Honours Program in Anthropology Handbook and the Application for Admission to the Honours Program in Anthropology.

 For graduation with a Bachelor of Arts with Honours in Anthropology, students should follow the calendar rules for the year they were officially admitted into the B.A. in Anthropology Program.

 All Anthropology students must meet the general graduation requirements for the Bachelor of Arts with Honours.
 These requirements are indicated in the General Graduation Requirements of their academic calendar year of admission to the Bachelor of Arts Anthropology.
 Anthropology Honours students must complete the course work and grade point average graduation requirements as defined in their academic calendar.

 Please note: A student who has graduated with a Bachelor of Arts may not enter Honours in the same discipline in which he or she has received the Bachelor of Arts degree.

 Students admitted prior to 2017-18 will use archived calendars available here.

 Students admitted in 2017-18 will use archived calendar available here.